prcutler/nflpool/design_overview.md

 [Active Players](https://www.mysportsfeeds.com/data-feeds/nfl/feedlist/feedsummary?feed=active_players)
 will be used to import all players into the database.
-NFLPool players will then make their picks for the year based on the feed, sorted by conference.
+NFLPool players will then make their picks via the webapp for the year based on the feed, sorted by conference.